Modular Decomposition of Hierarchical Finite State Machines: Finite State Machines

-\begin{rmk}[Intuition for the HFSM definition] This definition is a formalisation of the functioning of HFSMs in software engineering~\cite{harel1987statecharts}.
-There, HFSMs are interpreted as follows.
-The symbols in the input sequence $x_1\dots x_n$ are thought of as `events' to which the machine responds, arriving one-by-one, with the `current state' $q$ of the machine stored in between.
-After a transition has been performed in response to a symbol $x_i$, that symbol is said to have been `handled'.
-The current state is then updated to become $q' = \delta(q,x_i)$.
-When hierarchical nesting of FSMs is added, this is treated as a `default case'.
-As an example, suppose the current state $q$ is contained in an FSM $F$, and $F$ is nested as a state $v$ in an FSM $G$.
-When the `input event' $x_i$ is received, the program operating the FSM checks first if a transition $\delta_F(q,x_i)$ exists in $F$; if it does, this transition is performed, and the current state is updated. \emph{Otherwise}, the program checks whether a transition out of $v$ on symbol $x_i$ exists in the FSM $G$ (that is, if $\delta_G(v,x_i)$ exists); if so, this transition is performed.
-This concept is repeated for arbitrarily many layers of nesting of FSMs.
-If a transition $\delta_Y(q,x_i)$ is performed in an FSM $Y$, but $q'$ contains a nested FSM, then the current state becomes the start state of this FSM, unless that too is nested; this process is repeated until a state is reached that does not contain a nested FSM.
-If $q'$ does not have a nested FSM, then it becomes the new current state.
-Conceptually, each FSM attempts to `handle' events that nested FSMs have not handled. \end{rmk}
+This definition formalises the functioning of HFSMs in software engineering~\cite{harel1987statecharts}.
+There, the symbols in the input sequence $x_1\dots x_n$ are thought of as `events' to which the machine responds, arriving one-by-one, with the `current state' $q$ of the machine stored in-between.
+A symbol $x_i$ has been `processed' once the appropriate transition has been performed, updating the current state to $q' \in Q(Z)$.
+In the hierarchical case, this is done in a depth-first manner.
+As an example, suppose the current state $q$ is contained in an FSM $X_j \in X$, and $X_j$ is nested as a state $w$ in an FSM $W\in X$.
+When the `input event' $x_i$ is received, the FSM checks first if a transition $\delta_{X_j}(q,x_i)$ exists in $X_j$; if it does, this transition is performed, and the current state is updated to $\delta_{X_j}(q,x_i)$.
+If we perform a transition $\arc[x]{q}{q'}$, and the state $q'$ contains a nested FSM, then the current state becomes the start state of this FSM, unless that too is nested; this process is repeated until a state is reached that does not contain a nested FSM (following Definition~\ref{def:nested start state}). \emph{Otherwise} if the transition $\delta_{X_j}(q,x_i)$ does not exists in $X_j$, the program checks whether a transition out of $w$ on symbol $x_i$ exists in the `parent' FSM $W$ (that is, if $\delta_W(w,x_i)$ exists); if so, this transition is performed, with the current state updated to $\delta_W(w,x_i)$.
+This process is repeated for each parent until either a transition is performed, or the state has no parent, in which case $\psi(q,x_i) = \emptyset$.
+This is visualised in Figure~\ref{fig:nested}.
+Conceptually, each FSM attempts to `handle' events that its nested FSMs have not handled. \begin{defn}[Output Function of HFSMs] Let $Z = (X,T)$ be an HFSM.
+Let $R\in X$ be the FSM labelling the root of $T$.
+Then the \emph{output function} of $Z$ is the partial function $\varphi_Z:\Sigma^*\partto Q_Z$ where $\varphi_Z(x_1x_2\dots x_n) = \psi(\dots\psi(\psi(\psi(\start(R),x_1),x_2),\dots,x_n)$.\footnote{Again recall that $\varphi_Z(x_1x_2\dots x_n) = \emptyset$ if $\psi$ is not defined on some input in this expression.} \end{defn}